janscience/ESensors/docs/userguide.md

 The [Sensors class](../src/Sensors.h) manages a single or multiple [Sensor](../src/Sensor.h)s.
-It provides infrastructure to read them in parallel, to write readings on Serial port, and to write the readings into csv files.
+It provides infrastructure to read them in parallel, to write readings to the Serial port or into csv files.

-For this one has pass an instance of the [Sensors class](../src/Sensors.h) to the individual sensors.
+For this, an instance of the [Sensors class](../src/Sensors.h) needs to be passed to the individual sensors.
 Alternatively, they can be manually added via the addSensor() method.

 Then our example looks like this: